 Volunteers who love the outdoors should strap on some comfortable shoes to escape the hustle and bustle of the city, and head out for the best of the Italian countryside.
 A top location to visit is the Almalfi Coast with its mountainous backdrops and spectacular coastal surroundings, where volunteers can spend time completing the “The Walk of the Gods”.
 The Gardens of Villa Gregoriana are another great trip and include gardens that have been restored to their original design of the 17th and 18th Century.
 A spectacular natural wonder is the Blue Grotto of Capri which is located in a sea cave on the coast of Capri Island, the cavern is illuminated by beautiful light which creates wonderful shades of blue in the water.
 The ancient Romans were aware of the grotto’s existence and sculptures of Neptune and tritons have been recovered from the cave.
 Finally, a trip to Italy is not complete without a visit to Cinque Terre National Park.
 Consisting of five villages along the coast of the Italian Riviera, the Cinque Terre National Park is a UNESCO World Heritage Site boasting delicious seafood, mountainside terraces and hiking trails offering interesting scenery among the traditional fishing village settlements.

 If you would like more details on any of these locations or activities, our local team in Italy can assist you once you are registered onto the IVHQ Italy program.

-To apply for the program or explore the volunteering opportunities available in Italy, visit our Volunteer in Italy page.
+To apply for the program or explore the volunteering opportunities available in Italy, visit our IVHQ Italy - Naples and IVHQ Italy - Rome pages.